 A game that will go down in history as one of the greatest come-from-behind, underdog wins in Test cricket, saw Herath humble an Indian batting line-up that was expected to pummel the Sri Lankan bowlers to all parts.

-A freakish innings by Dinesh Chandimal was the catalyst Sri Lanka had been hoping for and it gave Herath and Tharindu Kaushal a total to defend.
-At the conclusion of Sri Lanka’s 2nd innings, the home team was commended for the tremendous effort, but no one would have dared imagine India failing to chase down 176 with a batting line-up that boasted the likes of Kohli, Dhawan, KL Rahul, Rohit Sharma and Ajinkya Rahane.
+A freakish innings of 162* by Dinesh Chandimal was the catalyst Sri Lanka had been hoping for and it gave Herath and Tharindu Kaushal a total to defend.
+At the conclusion of Sri Lanka’s 2nd innings, the home team was commended for the tremendous effort of overturning such a large deficit, but no one would have dared imagine India failing to chase down 176 with a batting line-up that boasted the likes of Kohli, Dhawan, KL Rahul, Rohit Sharma and Ajinkya Rahane.

 6/43 vs Pakistan, Abu Dhabi 2017 – Sri Lanka won by 21 runs

 Over the years, Pakistan has turned out to be one of Herath’s favourite opposition.
-His returns of 5/93 and 6/43 in the 1st Test in Abu Dhabi 9th 10 wicket haul in Tests and perhaps one of his favourites.
-Sri Lanka came into the series after an absolute hiding against India and poor showing against Zimbabwe at home.
-With little to no expectations resting on their shoulders, the team surprised many fans with their solid performance with the bat in the 1st innings.
+His returns of 5/93 and 6/43 in the 1st Test in Abu Dhabi, his 9th 10 wicket haul in Tests was perhaps one of his favourites.
+Sri Lanka came into the series after an absolute hiding against India and a poor showing against Zimbabwe at home.
+With little to no expectations resting on their shoulders, the team surprised many with their solid performance with the bat in the 1st innings.

 The visitors were eventually bowled out for 138, giving Pakistan a target of 136 for a win and an unassailable lead in the 2-match series.